Risheeshh/Risheeshh/README.md

 - 👋 Hi, I’m @Risheeshh
-- 👀 I’m interested in coding well duh
+- 👀 I’m interested in coding umm duh.
+Hehe jk F1, football, books(any genre), a lil bit of anime, FPS games, music, ehh thats enough for now ig.
-- 🌱 I’m currently learning git indeed
+- 🌱 I’m currently learning mern stack.
+Fingers crossed
-- 💞️ I’m looking to collaborate on any coding projects really as me aiming to be a full stack developer
+- 💞️ I’m looking to collaborate on any coding project if and only if the theme intrigues me
-- 📫 How to reach me via insta ig @_rishush_ and twitter
+- 📫 How to reach me via insta handle @_rishush_ and twitter handle @
 - 😄 Pronouns: kms/soon
 - ⚡ Fun fact: Nothing fun in any facts abt me.